• Skip to primary navigation

 Halloween bark on a white plate

 Make this crispy, crunchy, chocolatey Halloween bark in just 15 minutes.
-The toasted quinoa adds a great crunch and texture to the bark, the Halloween candy adds great color, texture, and flavor, and the semi-sweet chocolate just ties the whole dessert together.
+The toasted quinoa adds a great crunch and texture to the bark, the Halloween candy adds great color, texture, and flavor.

 easy dark chocolate halloween candy bark with quinoa on pan with ingredients on table